larics/docker_files/README.md

 # Dockerfile repo

+Brief theoretic introduction can be found in Instructions.md

 This repository contains all Dockerfiles which are used for software containerization that implies easier integration and development.